-Rhode Island Saltwater Recreational Fishing License Program Annual Report for FY 2014
+Rhode Island Saltwater Recreational Fishing License Program Annual Report For FY 2015

-In accordance with RIGL section 20-2.2-10, the Rhode Island Division of Fish and Wildlife (Division) presented the draft Rhode Island Saltwater Recreational License Program Annual Report for FY 2013 to the Rhode Island Marine Fisheries Council (Council) and attending members of the general public, at the Council meeting on March 2nd, 2015.
+In accordance with RIGL section 20-2.2-10, the Rhode Island Division of Fish and Wildlife (Division) presented the draft Rhode Island Saltwater Recreational License Program Annual Report for FY 2015 to the Rhode Island Marine Fisheries Council (Council) and attending members of the general public, at the Council meeting on December 7th, 2015.
 The draft report was provided to the Council members prior to their meeting for review.
-The public was informed of the report via the Division's website, a press release and email alert and asked to give comment.
-John Lake, Principal Biologist with the Division, presented the report to the council.
-The discussion and comments between the Council, Division, and members of the public is found below.
+The public was informed of the report via the Division's website, and email alert and asked to give comment.
+John Lake, Principal Biologist with the Division, presented the report to the Council.
+No members of the public offered any comments on the draft report.
+The discussion and comments between the Council and Division is found below.